 For this reason, it is challenging to create a foolproof list of toys that will appeal to every toddler between 13 and 18 months.
 Fortunately, there are some preferences and interests that all typically developing younger one year olds share.

-First, younger one year olds love to work on their gross motor development.
+First, younger one year olds love to work on their gross motor skills.
 Big movements like walking, running, lifting, pushing, and squatting help them build their strength and coordination so they can run with the big kids one day.

 In Montessori, this is sometimes called “maximum effort,” and it is recognized that toddlers have a natural desire to constantly test their physical limits.